-Our visit to Burton Agnes Hall and Gardens in East Yorkshire was in early June, just as the coronavirus lockdown was being eased.
-The Hall itself was still closed, but the extensive gardens and woodland walk made up for the fact that we could only see the Hall from the outside.
+Our first visit to Burton Agnes Hall and Gardens in East Yorkshire was in June 2020, just as the initial coronavirus lockdown was being eased.
+The Hall itself was closed, but the extensive gardens and woodland walk made up for the fact that we could only see the Hall from the outside.

 The Elizabethan Hall, was built by Sir Henry Griffiths between 1601 and 1610 to a design by Roger Smythson, who was also the architect for Longleat, Hardwick Hall and Wollaton Hall.